AMD RDNA3.5 system optimization#

 • Firmware-reserved GPU memory

-If desired, you can adjust how much memory is preferentially available to the GPU by:
+You can adjust the amount of memory available to the GPU by:

 • Increasing the VRAM in BIOS, or

-• Reducing the configured GTT size so it is smaller than the reserved amount.
+• Reducing the configured GTT size to be smaller than the reserved amount.

-Because memory is physically shared, there is no performance distinction similar to discrete GPUs where dedicated VRAM is significantly faster than system memory.
+Because memory is physically shared, there’s no performance distinction like that of discrete GPUs where dedicated VRAM is significantly faster than system memory.
 Firmware may optionally reserve some memory exclusively for GPU use, but this provides little benefit for most workloads while permanently reducing available system memory.

-For this reason, AI frameworks typically prefer GTT-backed allocations.
+For this reason, AI frameworks work more efficiently with GTT-backed allocations.
 GTT allows large, flexible mappings without permanently reserving memory, resulting in better overall system utilization on unified memory systems.

 /sys/module/ttm/parameters/pages_limit

-The value is expressed in pages, not bytes or gigabytes (GB).
+The value is expressed in pages, and not bytes or gigabytes (GB).

 Note

-AMD recommends keeping the dedicated VRAM reservation in BIOS small (for example 0.5 GB) and increasing the shared (TTM/GTT) limit instead.
+It’s recommended to keep the dedicated VRAM reservation in BIOS small (for example, 0.5 GB) and increasing the shared (TTM/GTT) limit instead.

 A helper utility is available to simplify configuration.